cez883/yourtech-sales-dashboard/README.md

 - Favourite Category
 - Complete purchase history

 ## 6. Business Questions
 Navigation page linking business questions to the relevant report pages.

 ## Methodology

-1. For the purpose of this project I have created a dataset containing three .csv files: Customers, Sale_Event as well as YourTech_Orders containing over 100k rows of sale transactions data.
+1. For the purpose of this project I have designed and generated a synthetic retail dataset consisting of over 100k sales transactions together with Customer and Sale Event dimension tables.
 2. Imported and transformed raw sales data using Power Query.
 3. Designed a star-schema semantic model consisting of one fact table and six dimension tables.
 4. Created reusable DAX measures for sales, profitability, campaign analysis, customer metrics, and time intelligence (YoY, YTD).